 6. Cash is king

 Renters: When you rent an apartment, prepare to have a lot of money handy, usually in the form of a bank-certified check.
-You'll need to pay the broker fee as well as, usually, one month's security deposit and first month's rent, within a few days of signing your lease.
+You'll need to pay the broker fee as well as, usually, one month's security deposit and the first month's rent, within a few days of signing your lease.
 It can also help to pay the broker cash right away to hold the apartment for you and keep the competition at bay, depending on the situation.

 7. Your housing options will be more limited if you have a dog—especially a big one

-Keep in mind your animal's personality when looking for an apartment.
+Keep your animal's personality in mind when looking for an apartment.
 Does your Yorkie freak out at the sound of footsteps?
 Better forget the first-floor apartment then.
 Is he getting on in years and having trouble holding it in?
 In that case, the first floor might be a smarter choice than the 38th.

 If you're looking to buy a co-op, your pet will have to pass muster with the board.
 Sometimes that'll include an "interview" with the pet, but usually it's a pretty straightforward process.

 Sure, we'd like to believe that listings are entirely truthful, but we know brokers can be flexible with the facts.
 Here are a few things to keep in mind when looking at listings: